DanTup/dgx_dashboard/README.md

 - Includes CPU usage
 - Includes GPU and system temperatures
 - Includes stats in browser tab title
+- Includes a list of Docker containers with Start/Stop buttons

 Metrics update every 5s and are only collected while there is a connected client.
+Docker container status is updated every 30s.

 ## Running on DGX Spark